SFSU-CSC-667/term-project-team-1/README.md

  Output of main.js in console after it is executed.

-     Player1 successfully registered
-     Player2 successfully registered

-     Player1 is already registered
+     Player1 has been successfully registered with ID: 1 Player2 has been successfully registered with ID: 2 Player1 is already registered with ID: 1
+     Player not found
-     Player2 is already registered
+     Player2 is already registered with ID: 2
-     Player3 not found

-     Player1 score was updated from 0 to 100
+     Updated from score 0 to  100
-     Player2 score was updated from 0 to 200
+     Updated from score 0 to  200
      { id: 1,
        email: 'player1@icloud.com',
        name: 'Player1',